robin-raymond/zax.io/concurrency.md

 }

 returnAsTemporary final : (result : MyType)(input : MyType) = {
-    // `input` was passed by value and a shallow copy of `input` was made
+    // `input` was passed by-value and a shallow copy of `input` was made
     // and the returned MyType automatically has the `last` qualifier applied temp : MyType = input
     return temp